Home » Water Softening » Water Softener Reviews » Best Salt-free Water Softener (Saltless Whole House Systems)

 Grain Capacity

 The grain capacity of a water softener determines what sort of hardness a particular model can handle.
-Simply put, the higher the grain capacity, the more grams of hard molecules per gallon of water the device can soften.
+Simply put, the higher the grain capacity, the more grams of hard molecules per gallon (GPG) of water the device can soften.

 Water SoftenersGrain Capacity

-Aquasana Salt-Free Conditioner42,000
+Aquasana Salt-Free Conditioner25 GPG

 Yarna CapacitiveUnlimited